-We have minimal reconnaissance intelligence, so we do not know how much resistance you will face.
-So be prepared.
-Should you have time, you may want to perform your own reconnaissance.
+Comrade, we have minimal reconnaissance intelligence, so we do not know how much resistance you will face.
+But it is best to be prepared, so, should you have time, you may want to perform your own reconnaissance.

 Completing your objectives will open the route to Budapest, Comrade Commandant.
 You will also be required to search for and destroy enemy units in this area.
 If you are able to destroy enough units, you will doubtless earn a decisive victory.